An open API service indexing awesome lists of open source software.

 ```

-- Synchronous installation is slower but consumes less RAM, CPU, and storage write cycles.
+- Synchronous installation is slower, but consumes less RAM, CPU and storage writes.

-- Asynchronous installation is faster, but the number of packages installed simultaneously can impact overall system performance and may be limited by the system's default storage write speed.
+- Asynchronous installation is faster, but the number of packages installed simultaneously can impact the overall performance of the machine, and may be limited by the write speed of the system's default storage.

 - The default for asynchronous installations is 5 simultaneous packages.